Kings Uzziah and Jotham of Judah

 JUNE 17 - Nº 168 2 Kings 15:1-7; 32 – 38; 2 Chronicles 26 – 27

 How do you respond when someone tries to correct you?
 Do you take the time to examine your actions, or do you respond in anger?
-Anger is a sure indication of pride.
-Just a few moments of angry pride can wipe out a lifetime of accomplishments.
-Although he achieved many great things, King Uzziah was always remembered as the king who “had leprosy” (see 2 Chronicles 26:23).
+Anger is a sure indication of pride, and just a few moments of angry pride can wipe out a lifetime of accomplishments.
+Although he achieved many great things, King Uzziah will always be remembered as the king who “had leprosy” (see 2 Chronicles 26:23).